School violence in the United States

 According to the U.S. National Center for Education Statistics, school violence is a serious problem.
 In 2007, the latest year for which comprehensive data were available, a nationwide survey, conducted biennially by the Centers for Disease Control and Prevention (CDC) and involving representative samples of U.S. high school students, found that 5.9% of students carried a weapon (e.g. gun, knife, etc.) on school property during the 30 days antedating the survey.
 The rate was three times higher among men than among women.
 In the twelve months preceding the survey, 7.8% of high school students reported having been threatened or injured with a weapon on school property at least once, with the prevalence rate among male students twice that as among female students.
 In the twelve months preceding the survey, 12.4% of students had been in a physical fight on school property at least once.
 The rate among males was twice the rate found among females.
 In the thirty days preceding the survey, 5.5% of students reported that because they did not feel safe, they did not go to school on at least one day.
 The rates for males and females were approximately equal.

-The most recent U.S. data on violent crime in which teachers were targeted indicate that 7% (10% in urban schools) of teachers in 2003 were subject to threats of injury by students.
-According to the data, 5% of teachers in urban schools were physically attacked, with smaller percentages in suburban and rural schools.
+U.S. data on violent crime indicated that in the 2003–2004 school year, 7% (10% in urban schools) of teachers were subject to threats of injury by students, with 2–3% of teachers in non-urban and 5% of teachers in urban schools being physically attacked.
 Other members of school staffs are also at risk for violent attacks, with school bus drivers being particularly vulnerable.

 During 2007–2008, teachers’ reports of being threatened or physically attacked by students varied according to the instructional level of their school.
-Secondary school teachers reported being threatened with injury by a student at slightly greater percentage, at 8%, than elementary school teachers, at 7%, and this pattern held for teachers in suburban schools as well as for teachers in rural schools (figure 5.2 and table 5.1).
+Secondary school teachers reported being threatened with injury by a student at slightly greater percentage, at 8%, than elementary school teachers, at 7%, and this pattern held for teachers in suburban schools as well as for teachers in rural schools.